Landaman/softeng-framework-mqp/readme.md

 ### Packages
 Packages contains packages that the front/back end rely on, including code they share.
 Changes to `Packages` will automatically be reflected in both the front and back ends

+### install.sh
+This is a script that helps you install only the necessary files on EC2, thus saving space

+### deploy.sh
+This is a utility script, to aid in deploying new versions of your app to EC2